ibozajic/algebra-nks-project/README.md

 # NKS Project

-This is student project for NKS course on University Collage Algebra
+This is student project for NKS course on University Collage Algebra, Zagreb, Croatia

 ## Version
 * Version 1.0